This article is from a 2012 investigation near southern New Hampshire (USA).

-Then, Lesley Marden‘s research raised questions.
+Lesley Marden‘s research raised questions.
 I’ve been with her on many investigations.
-Her results with a pendulum have been — and continue to be — remarkably consistent and helpful.
+Her results with a pendulum have been – and continue to be – remarkably consistent and helpful.

-In addition, I’ve tried a wide range of Sean Paradis’ hand-crafted pendulums, and they are responsive beyond anything I’ve seen with other pendulums I’ve bought, made, or tried.
+In addition, I’ve tried a wide range of Sean Paradis’ hand-crafted pendulums, and they are responsive beyond anything I’ve seen with other pendulums.

 I wish we’d been able to use them at Gilson Road cemetery.
 Would they have made a difference?